hdmifish/petal/README.md

 Small note, I am working on an installer for both windows and ubuntu as well as raspbian.

 #### Windows Installer:
-Go ahead and download [petal installer](https://raw.githubusercontent.com/hdmifish/petal/master/petal-installer.ps1)
+Go ahead and open [petal installer](https://raw.githubusercontent.com/hdmifish/petal/master/petal-installer.ps1)

+Press CTRL+A to select all, then copy (CTRL+C) the contents into your favorite text editor.
-Just do CTRL+S and save it in your user directory i.e. `C:\Users\(your username)`
+Then save to your user directory `C:\users\<you>` as `petal-installer.ps1`

 Now launch Powershell as Administrator

 Type: `cd ~`

 Note: By Default, windows locks down running powershell scripts.
 However, for one time use, run the following command:
 `Set-ExecutionPolicy RemoteSigned`

 Then press `Y`

 Finally, do ./petal-installer.ps1 in powershell and follow the instructions.

+If you get a permissions error make sure you launched powershell as administrator.
+Also you can run `Set-ExecutionPolicy Unrestricted`
+Just make sure you set it back later or just close powershell when you are done.

 For the Git install: